 The Beatles: U.S. vs. U.K. Album Guide

-By the time the Beatles reached America, their record company, Parlophone/EMI, had already released two albums and a handful of singles in their native England.
-EMI’s U.S. label, Capitol, had repeatedly rejected the group’s output for a year, but as word began to spread in America at the end of 1963, it finally relented and got behind the group's latest single, ‘I Want to Hold Your Hand.’
+By the time the Beatles reached America, Parlophone/EMI had already released two albums and a handful of singles in their native England.
+Meanwhile, EMI’s U.S. imprint had repeatedly rejected the group’s output for a year.
+As word began to spread in America at the end of 1963, however, Capitol finally relented and got behind the Beatles' latest single, "I Want to Hold Your Hand."

 This put Capitol in the enviable position of having a considerable backlog of songs at the very moment U.S. fans couldn’t get enough of the Beatles.
 But instead of putting out the same albums as Parlophone, Capitol compiled new ones out of whatever it wanted, with no concern for the Beatles’ artistic choices.
 There were a few reasons for this: For starters, U.S. albums rarely included more than 12 songs (possibly out of fear of fidelity loss due to “groove-cramming”), and all of the U.K. albums contained 14 tracks.
 Then there was the matter of the non-LP singles, a practice common in the U.K. but not in the U.S. Capitol needed a place to put hits like "I Want to Hold Your Hand" and "She Loves You."
 In those first few years, the Beatles operated under a breakneck schedule of a new single every three months and a new LP every six months.